 Official Website: https://codeanywhere.com/

-Codeanywhere has an in-built terminal for the supports of basic Unix commands as well as npm.
+Codeanywhere has an in-built terminal for the support of basic Unix commands as well as npm.
 It is based on CodeMirror and utilizes OpenVZ containers known as DevBoxes for development environments.

 Pros: